Asthma COPD overlap syndrome

 📉 Prognosis

-✨ With early recognition, combination therapy (ICS + LABA/LAMA), and lifestyle changes, patients can achieve improved symptom control and quality of life.
+✨ Early recognition, combination therapy (ICS + LABA/LAMA), and lifestyle interventions improve symptom control and quality of life.